Dorset-Council-UK/GIFramework-Maps/CONTRIBUTING.md

 Your pull request must:

- * Pass the tests run automatically by the Continuous Integration system.
+ * Pass the tests run automatically by the Continuous Integration system

- * Address a single issue or add a single item of functionality.
+ * Address a single issue or add a single item of functionality

- * Contain a clean history of small, incremental, logically separate commits.
+ * Contain a clean history of small, incremental, logically separate commits

- * Use clear commit messages.
+ * Use clear commit messages

- * Be possible to merge automatically.
+ * Be possible to merge automatically

-Pull requests should merge into the `develop` branch.
-The core developers will then create Pull requests from `develop` into `main` when ready.
+Pull requests should merge into the `main` branch.

 ### Address a single issue or add a single item of functionality

 Please submit separate pull requests for separate issues.
 This allows each to be reviewed on its own merits.

-### Contain a clean history commits
+### Contain a clean commit history

 The commit history explains to the reviewer the series of modifications to the code that you have made and breaks the overall contribution into a series of